erubinof/GEOG418-Assignment-3/README.md

 To start, you will want to read the shapefile for the census boundaries into ‘R’ as a st dataframe and the census data into a dataframe.
 Before you do this you may want to describe what a working directory is and how to set it.
 Also, make sure you can explain what the two files below represent.

+Starting off, you must set your working directory to tell the code where to look for the data and where to save your figures.
+This working directory only needs to be set once for the project, and everything from now on will be pulled from or saved into that folder.
+The next step is to import the required data into R. Below, the code demostrates how to bring the census boundaries shapefile in as a st dataframe, and the census data in as a dataframe.

+The census boundaries shapefile is a spatial dataset that contains all census boundaries across Canada.
+This will be used to help us map out the spatial autocorrelation that we are testing.
 ```{r Read in data, echo=TRUE, eval=TRUE, warning=FALSE}
 #Create working directory
 dir <- "C:/Users/Name/Desktop/GEOG418/Assignment3"